clairdl/go-linear-regression/README.md

-## Regression in go
+## Regression in Go (my unfinished notes)

-### Intro
+### define regression:

 Regression is the process of statistically modelling the relationship between a dependent variable and _n_ independent variables, which enables us to predict new values.
 Regression techniques are generally concerned with predicting continous values, as opposed to a discreet set of categories.

 ### 1. Linear Regression

-Linear regression is the simplest but possibly the most fundamental model, and uses the classic equation:
+Possibly the most fundamental statistical model, linear regression uses the classic:

 `y = mx + b`